 We delineated the geography of urban boundaries in Great Britain by imposing a virtual fishnet over the islands of Great Britain.
-Twitter user movements were used to establish the connections between the fishnet's cells to form a connectivity network, where each cell acts as a node within the network.
+Twitter user movements were used to establish the connections between the fishnet cells to form a connectivity network, where each cell acts as a node within the network.
 We applied the map equation algorithm (De Domenico et al. 2015) to partition the network and associate geographic regions.
-The map equation algorithm was selected to avoid the inherent resolution problem (Fortunato and Barthélemy 2007) of the common modularity maximization method (Newman 2006).
 We found that the collective mobility patterns of Twitter users in Great Britain are divided into several distance ranges ranging from short, intra- to inter-city movements with clear distinction points.
 The identification of connected regions at each of these distance ranges yielded hierarchical boundaries of urban spaces in Great Britain.
 As the depicted urban boundaries exhibited a strong instance of spatial proximity, we further employed a gravity model to connect human mobility research to understand and justify the distance decay effects in shaping the delineated urban boundaries.
 The well-fitted gravity model explains how geographical distances found in the mobility patterns affect the interaction strength among different non-administrative anthropographic urban areas.
 Our study provides a first-step in connecting human mobility research with the delineation of non-administrative anthropographic urban boundaries based on Twitter user spatial interaction.
 This provides a new understanding of the interactions between human activities and urban space.

 2. Background and Related Work

-In real-world geography, urban regions are discrete components in a greater set of regions, with or without physical boundaries separating them (Jiang and Miao 2015).
+Urban regions are discrete components in a greater set of regions, with or without physical boundaries separating them (Jiang and Miao 2015).
 For political and administrative purposes, government agencies define various sets of boundaries to partition the geographical space into spatial units at different scales, for instance: states, counties, census tracts, and electoral districts.
 However, the spatial extents of these units often overlap and agglomerate depending how citizens perceive, organize their image of a city, and interact with the urban environments (Lynch 1960).
-As connections are made between these units via various human activities crossing boarders, such as social-economic relations and commute patterns of citizens, certain groups of units become more strongly connected than others.
+As connections are made between these units via various human activities crossing borders, such as social-economic relations and commute patterns of citizens, certain groups of units become more strongly connected than others.
 The boundaries of the agglomeration of these units are argued to reflect how people naturally interact with their geographical environment, which is important for city planning (Hollenstein and Purves 2010), urban growth evaluations (Jiang and Miao 2015; Long et al. 2015), and traffic management (Gao et al. 2014).

 Empirical studies have attempted to delineate such boundaries with different methods and data sets.
 In general, the methods from existing literature can be summarized into two classes: spatial clustering and network based approaches.
 Spatial-clustering based approaches determine the boundaries based the intensity of geographic locations related to human activities, for instance: locations of social media check-ins (Cranshaw et al. 2012; Jiang and Miao 2015; Sun et al. 2016), place descriptions from crowd-sourced Web content (Vasardani, Winter, and Richter 2013), and geo-tagged Flickr data (Stefanidis et al. 2013; Hu et al. 2015).
 While notable boundaries of urban areas were identified and delineated, the dynamic connections between different spatial units were neglected in the spatial clustering based approaches, where the results are discrete and independent areas reflect a high intensity of human activities.